ajayjhala/todo-list-app/README.md

 If you want to run it locally, start the docker container with `docker compose up -d --build`.
 The to-do list app will be accessible at http://localhost:3000.

-While accessing it from the cloud, make sure right DNS record is created and replace `locakhost` with the the DNS name.
+While accessing it from the cloud, make sure right DNS record is created and replace `localhost` with the the DNS name.